aio-libs/aiohttp-asyncmdnsresolver/docs/index.rst

 Usage
 -----

-The API provides a single ``AsyncMDNSResolver`` class that can be used to resolve mDNS queries and fallback to ``AsyncResolver`` for non-MDNS hosts.
+The API provides the :class:`aiohttp_asyncmdnsresolver.api.AsyncMDNSResolver` and :class:`aiohttp_asyncmdnsresolver.api.AsyncDualMDNSResolver` classes that can be used to resolve mDNS queries and fallback to ``AsyncResolver`` for non-MDNS hosts.

 API documentation
 -----------------